Advanced Diploma in Law and Education

 PROGRAMME AIMS AND LEARNING OUTCOMES

 This course will provide a comprehensive overview of law and education, with a focus on both domestic and European law in the area.

-On completion of the Diploma, students should be better able to:
+On completion of the Advanced Diploma, participants should be better able to:

 - examine the legal framework in which education is carried out and consider its implication for school practice;

 - identify legislation pertinent to schools and evaluate its effect on practice;

 - describe and explain the current legal issues affecting schools;